-- 5. Member meets one of the following (a or b): - a.
-Request is for Gammagard unless there is a specific health plan-preferred immune globulin product; - b.
-Failure of Gammagard (or health plan-preferred immune globulin product) unless contraindicated or clinically significant adverse effects are experienced; Immune globulin products are generally interchangeable and it is at the health plan's discretion to prefer a clinically appropriate alternative product based on the time of request - 6.
+HR 5395 - a.
+Request is for the treatment associated with cancer for a State with regulations against step therapy in certain oncology settings (see Appendix G); - b.
+Request is for Gammagard or Gamunex-C unless there is a specific health planpreferred\ immune globulin product; - c.
+Failure of Gammagard and Gamunex-C (or health plan-preferred\ immune globulin product); - d.
+Member has intolerance or contraindication to Gammagard and Gamunex-C (or health plan-preferred\ immune globulin product), or if Gammagard and Gamunex-C (or health plan-preferred\ immune globulin product) are both unavailable due to shortage, member must use Gammaked®, unless contraindicated or clinically significant adverse effects are experienced; - e.
+Gammagard (or health plan-preferred\ immune globulin product), Gamunex-C, and Gammaked, are all unavailable due to shortage, and request is for an immune globulin product other than those listed; - \Immune globulin products are generally interchangeable and it is at the health plan's discretion to prefer a clinically appropriate alternative product based on the time of request - 6.
 Request meets one of the following (a or b) [Note: for adults, calculate dosing based on total body weight (TBW) or ideal body weight (IBW), whichever is less.
 For obese members, use adjusted body weight (adjBW).
 (See Appendix F for weight-based dosing calculations.)]: - a.
 Dose does not exceed 400 mg per kg IV every 3 to 4 weeks; - b.
 Dose is supported by practice guidelines or peer-reviewed literature for the relevant off-label use (prescriber must submit supporting evidence).